112EU8K/Wordle/README.md

   - **Find all the words in each length**
   - **Add a general timer**
   - **Add a clear progress button**
-  - **Split words into different files for different categories gameplay**
+  - **Split words into different files for different categories of gameplay**
   - **Add hint button**
   - **Add a Time Attack mode where you have a set of words in a specified time**
    ## Maybe...